 Vocal soloists are typically young professionals at the start of their careers who are in the final years of study at the Sydney Conservatorium.
 Many have gone on to further prestigious training and performance roles locally and overseas.
 It is very gratifying for Choir members to have performed with rising stars such as Emma Moore, Briony Dwyer, Anna Yunn, Michael Honeyman, Pascal Herington, David Greco, and Alexander Knight.

-The Choir is managed by a Committee formed currently of ten members.
+The Choir is managed by a Committee formed currently of nine members.

-President: Roger Pratt Vice President: Judy Williams Secretary: Naomi Roseth
+President: Naomi Roseth Vice President: Judy Williams Secretary: Roger Pratt

-Committee Members: Gina Cottee, Kerry Foster, Richard Griffiths, Pat Hughes, Anne Scollen, Marienne Short.
+Committee Members: Kerry Foster, Richard Griffiths, Pat Hughes, Anne Scollen.